dentarg/auth0-blog/_posts/2018-02-13-developing-games-with-react-redux-and-svg-part-3.markdown

 As you will see, this package facilitates the integration between Auth0 and SPAs.

-The next step is to add a login button in your game, so your users can authenticate via Auth0.
+The next step is to add a login button in your game, so your players can authenticate via Auth0.
 To do this, create a new file called `Login.jsx` inside the `./src/components` directory with the following code:

 ```js
 import React from 'react';